Search

 What is AI Product Management?

-Consider an example: You’re working for an e-commerce site, and your job is to build an AI-powered recommendation engine.
-This system will suggest products to users based on their past browsing and purchase history.
-As an AI Product Manager, you need to figure out what kind of data the AI needs to give accurate recommendations and make sure the algorithm continues to improve over time as it learns from more data.
+Okay, for the sake of a better understanding of the concept, assume that you are working for an e-commerce site, and your role is to build an AI-powered recommendation engine.
+This recommendation engine will suggest products to users based on their past browsing and purchase history.
+Now, as an AI Product Manager, your job is to understand the kind of data this AI feature needs, to give you accurate recommendations.
+You also have to make sure that there is a continuous improvement in the algorithm as it gets more data.

 What is an AI Product Manager?